 Our fabrics are custom knitted for us.
 We choose to include a very small amount of polyester in the fabric's core to provide shrinkage control and ensure product longevity wash after wash.
 The fabric is knitted in a special way to ensure only 100% cotton touches your baby's delicate skin.

 Why do so many parents start with cloth diapers but revert to disposable diapers?

 Many parents start out with good intentions.
 They understand the environmental and health issues associated with disposable diaper use and they are willing to give cloth diapers a try, only to become very discouraged.
 Not knowing much about cloth diapers, they were sold a cloth diapering system only to find out that their cloth diapers did not withstand daily wear and tear very well, and the breathable cloth diaper covers were not at all waterproof.
 Moisture wicked onto the baby's clothes creating every more laundry.

 As a result, many parents who began cloth diapering with good intentions spent a lot of money and then stopped using them because they leaked.
 Not only are they now using disposables, they also own a pile of cloth diapers (which had to be manufactured; the cotton grown, sprayed and harvested).
 Environmentally their good intentions have become a disaster, and we have lost the people who were willing to give cloth diapering an honest try.
 I believe the cloth diaper industry should take more responsibility for the products they manufacture and promote.

 We at Mother-ease Cloth Diapers are dedicated to providing a real, natural choice to all those who with us seek to keep our planet healthy and our body's whole.
 It is good to work together with people like you, each doing our part to ensure a happy future for our babies who will inherit this planet.

 Want to know more about cloth diapering?

 What better way than to learn from our in-house expert, Erika!
-Click here and read our Mother ease Cloth Diapering Expert Series!
+Click here to read our Mother-ease Cloth Diapering Expert Series!